 We find the Lift Queue the only real Queue on the way to the top.
 But it’s not normally too horrific 15minutes is really the max you should ever have to wait as the pre-queues have filtered the traffic out by now.
 Normally a lot less.
 You then enter the lift where a bellhop will ride with you to the 82nd Floor.
-This is the main lift and you will be travelling a long way up in a very short time.
+This is the main lift and you will be traveling a long way up in a very short time.
 The speed of the lift is quite incredible.
-However, for anyone afraid of lifts it doesn’t in anyway feel any different to a normal slower lift, in fact, it’s quite sedate.
+However, for anyone afraid of lifts it doesn’t in any way feel any different from a normal slower lift, in fact, it’s quite sedate.
 Apart from the Floor numbers whizzing by and the fact you are so high up when it’s done you really wouldn’t know there was anything special going on at all, but you tick off 80 floors in less than 60 secs!

 Finally, you head for the lift to the 86th floor’s main deck.
-As you emerge you enter the indoor area which is frankly dull an uninspired.
+As you emerge you enter the indoor area which is frankly dull and uninspired.
 Head straight outside to the observation deck for views that will blow you away.
 Whatever time of day the vista over the island of Manhatten is genuinely breathtaking.
 We are big nature lovers and love a fantastic natural landscape.
 This could not be further from that but the sheer magnitude of what man has constructed here is beyond description.
-Even Photo’s don’t come close to portraying the vastness of never-ending concrete.
+Even photos don’t come close to portraying the vastness of the never-ending towering concrete.

 After taking in your fill of incredible views, taking the obligatory selfie, using the binoculars, and filling your camera’s memory cards it’s time to head down.
 The reverse trip can almost take as long as the climb as you will still need to queue for the elevators.
 But by now any queue stress has vanished as you absorb the incredible views you just witnessed.